-So it was apparently well known back in the late eighties that the law of gradualiness is indeed applicable to contraception, and ineed “every moral disorder, even if intrinsic.”
+So it was apparently well known back in the late eighties that the law of gradualness is indeed applicable to contraception, and indeed “every moral disorder, even if intrinsic.”

 Not some things, or a few things now and more later, but all things.

 For Olsen, we can apparently do all things right now.
 Gradualness?
 We don’t need no stinkin’ gradualness!
-In another place, Olsen mockingly dismisses the idea of gradualness, saying:
+In another place Olsen mockingly dismisses the idea of gradualness:

 as if there really are some situations in which one may have to sin in order to grow in grace and truth, as we simply cannot attain “the ideal”.

 If by “sin” is meant mortal sin done with full responsibility then yes of course, the idea is absurd.
 However if “sin” means grave matter, as it does in chapter eight of Amoris Laetitia, then that is exactly what the law of gradualism implies.
 To do something step by step often means that one can’t get to step three without first doing step two.
 Saying that it’s not possible to get to step three without doing step two is not saying that it’s impossible to get to step three – only that getting there has certain conditions that must be fulfilled first.
 It’s possible for the mustard tree to host the birds of the air in its branches, but not before many long years of it growing from a tiny seed.
 It is, practically speaking, impossible for a good portion of those years until the sapling grows into a mature tree.
-But Olsen thinks this is a faulty view of grace, and like immediatists everywhere appeals to the authority of the Council of Trent as proof.
+Olsen thinks this view of grace is mistaken.

-Theologically though, it’s Olsen and the other immediatists that have the mistaken view of grace.
-Pope Francis has explicitely condemned this idea in Gaudete et Exsultate.
+Theologically though, it’s Olsen and the other “Immediatists” that have the mistaken view of grace.
+Pope Francis has explicitly condemned this idea in Gaudete et Exsultate.